Maximum Power Transfer Theorem Proof and Example

 Numerical Explanation :

 I want some numerical elaboration of the above example.
 I am going to vary the load resistor value from 1 to 8 in eight steps and we would plot the result on a graph.
-Here is the value of the different values of the load resistor, the corresponding efficiency (on left), and dissipated power (on right).
+Here is the value of the different values of the load resistor, the corresponding efficiency (on the left), and dissipated power (on the right).

 Maximum Power Transfer Theorem